Get to Know Founder & Executive Coach

 The Inspiration

-I’ve had several inspirations for becoming an executive coach and creating this company, some more vulnerable to share than others.
-I'd love to share them with you when we have a chance to meet.
+I’ve had many inspirations for becoming an executive coach and starting this company.
+Some are easy to share and others are more personal.
+I’d love to tell you more when we have the chance to connect.

-I believe that each of us possesses the raw material to achieve our greatest aspirations.
-Yet, with the right people by our side, we're emboldened and empowered to reach greater heights.
+I believe we all carry the raw material to achieve our biggest aspirations.
+With the right people beside us, we are encouraged, stretched and empowered to reach even higher.

-That’s what our company name and logo represent: the unbounded growth potential that emerges when great minds get together.
+That is what our name and logo represent, the limitless growth that happens when great minds come together.

 Addressing an Outdated View